AbhishekKarmakar5/Feed-forward-neural-network-implementation-from-scratch/README.md

 ## Defining a new Optimizer for Neural Network

 This function implements a new optimization algorithm for training feedforward neural networks.
+To add a new optimization algorithm, you can add a function called new_optimization_algo() inside the optimizers.py

 ```python
 def new_optimization_algo(layer_architecture: List[int],